Dynamic flux surrogate-based partitioned methods for interface problems

+The proof may be completed by summing over $k$, using $p=1/2$ and applying the scaling assumption \eqref{eqn:DMD_acc}.
+However, we see that the time step restriction to bound the extra terms due to the DMD approximation only requires $p=0$, so for small $h$ the stability restriction is still dominated by the stiffness of the diffusion. \end{proof}

+Success of the data-driven partitioned approach is contingent upon the ability to train \emph{predictive} dynamic flux surrogates, i.e., operators $\mathbf{A}_\lambda$ that can provide accurate approximations of the interface flux for general initial conditions not seen during the training process.
+Construction of such surrogates requires selection of training data that allows one to characterize the dynamics of the interface flux as accurately and completely as possible.
+This section describes the procedure used in the paper to generate such training data for the model transmission problem (TP).

-In what follows we provide a concise summary of the approach used in this paper to generate training data for the DMD flux surrogates.
-Section \ref{sec:config} states the model problem configuration and Section \ref{sec:train-nosource} considers the case when this problem is augmented with homogenous Dirichlet boundary conditions and has no source term.
+Section \ref{sec:config} states the discretization setting for this problem and Section \ref{sec:train-nosource} considers the case when this problem is augmented with homogenous Dirichlet boundary conditions and has no source term.
 Then, in Section \ref{sec:train-source}, we consider generation of training data for general Dirichlet conditions and source terms.
 The construction of the interface patches is discussed in Section \ref{sec:patch-sizes}.
-We recall that in all cases the training data is obtained by using IVR(C) to solve a properly configured model problem.
+We recall that in all cases the training data is obtained by using IVR(C) to solve a hybrid monolithic discretization of a properly configured model TP.
+This approach ensures that the snapshots of the interface flux are second-order accurate.